Sept. 6, 2025 - Freedomain Radio - Stefan Molyneux

 And how much weight did you lose?

-Twenty pounds.
+20 pounds.

-And did you when did you lose it and have you kept it off?
+And have you kept it off?

-Um yeah, I kept it off.
+Yeah, I kept it off.

 Well, congratulations.

-So look, good for you, congratulations.
+So good for you.

 Now, would you say that a diet is an action or a non-action?

-In other words, other diets where you say, Look, I just have to cut out X, Y, and Z, and I'm good to go.
+In other words, other diets where you say, look, I just have to cut out X, Y, and Z, and I'm good to go.

-Um I would say it's an action.
+I would say it's an action.

-Like let's say chips, cookies, chocolate, candy, whatever, right?
+Like, let's say chips, cookies, chocolate, candy, whatever, right?

 If you cut out all of those things, you will lose weight, right?